 Water wells have been around since 7500 BC and are obviously a tried and true utillity.
-These oldest know water wells are in Cyprus, but wells for home drinking water go back to 1820 in the United States.
+The oldest known water wells are in Cyprus, but wells for home drinking water go back to 1820 in the United States.
 Wells are very common around Breckenridge.
-Summit County's rural character and low population density favor a distributed water system like this because many homeowners have purposely built outside of town for the solitude, privacy, or quiet.
-Buyers shopping for real estate may be surprised to find their potential Breckenridge home has a well, and that the town water services cover a very small radius and are just not available.
+Summit County's rural character and low population density favor a distributed water system like this because many homeowners have purposely built outside of town for the solitude, privacy or quiet.
+Buyers shopping for real estate may be surprised to find their potential Breckenridge home has a well and that the town water services cover a very small radius and are just not available.

-When a home is located off municipal water and sewer systems, well water is a great, proven alternative.
+When a home is located off municipal water and sewer systems, well water is a great and proven alternative.
 Many well water users think their water is superior in taste to the nearby town water.
 In the long run, it's also cheaper.

-The depth and quality of water wells can very greatly, but most of those established in Summit County are quite deep.
-This means their reservoirs are not easily affected by surface contamination, but are more expensive to drill.
+The depth and quality of water wells can vary greatly, but most of those established in Summit County are quite deep.
+This means their reservoirs are not easily affected by surface contamination but are more expensive to drill.

-For homes using water wells, often the waste water option is an Onsite Wastewater System (OWS) or Septic System.
-State laws and county laws protect homeowners by requiring that wells are located a significant distance away- 50 feet from a septic tank or sewer line and 100 feet from any leach field.
+For homes using water wells, often the waste water option is an Onsite Wastewater System (OWS) or a Septic System.
+State laws and county laws protect homeowners by requiring that wells are located a significant distance away (50 feet from a septic tank or sewer line and 100 feet from any leach field).

 Breckenridge well permits are recorded with the Colorado Division of Water Resources, 303.866.3447.
 To obtain information on a water well and forms, visit the Colorado Division of Water Resources website.

 BEFORE YOU BUY

 Before purchasing a home, another advisable test to ensure that you have adequate water is a well pump test showing how many gallons per minute the well pumps and the recovery rate of your well.